stellarpartners/MTG-Crafter/project/product_management.md

    - How to use keywords for deck recommendations?

 ## Recent Achievements
+1. Implemented EDHREC theme collection
+2. Added theme metadata (colors, categories)
+3. Created historical theme tracking
-1. Implemented keyword collection and analysis
+4. Implemented keyword collection and analysis
-2. Added rules text matching for keywords
+5. Added rules text matching for keywords
-3. Organized data storage with consistent sorting
+6. Organized data storage with consistent sorting
-4. Improved error handling and logging
+7. Improved error handling and logging
-5. Added metadata tracking for updates
+8. Added metadata tracking for updates
-6. Implemented ban list collection and documentation
-7. Added support for all major formats' ban lists

 Would you like to:
 1. Focus on any particular challenge?